Orange Cake with Cream Cheese Frosting

 In contrast to my usual 3-4 layer towering affairs, this recipe makes a standard 2 layer 8-inch cake.
 I don’t get too elaborate frosting this cake.
 I prefer to keep it simple and homestyle, in keeping with its traditional origins, and let the bright, fresh, orange flavor just shine.

 It works equally well for a casual dinner party as it does as a birthday/celebration cake.
+And once you try it, this might be the only cake you’ll want to serve at your Christmas party this year.

 Why this Orange Cake Recipe Works